 18. Some of the Best Food is on the Pool Deck

-Guy’s Burger Joint, Pizzeria, and Blue Iguana have some of the best on board and they are complimentary.
-You might have to stay in line, since they are all made-to-order, but they are definitely worth the wait!
+Guy’s Burger Joint, Pizzeria, and Blue Iguana have some of the best food on board and they are complimentary!
+You might have to stand in line, since they are all made-to-order, but they are definitely worth the wait!

 21. Go to the Comedy Show Early